alaisi/urlshortener-z/README.md

 to run DB2 precompilation, COBOL compilation, linking a load module, creating database tables and binding DB2 query plans.
-The make build also copies a cgi script to IBM HTTP Server cgi-bin in UNIX system services filesystem to enable invoking the load module HTTP.
+The make build also copies a cgi script to IBM HTTP Server cgi-bin in UNIX system services filesystem to enable invoking the load module over HTTP.

 ```shell
 $ make